-Study the LiveLinkTM for MATLAB[®] Application Library LiveLinkTM for MATLAB® includes an Application Library with detailed example models.
-Use the function mphapplicationlibraries at the command line to start a GUI for viewing the Application Libraries.
+Study the LiveLinkTM for MATLAB® Application Library LiveLinkTM for MATLAB® includes an Application Library with detailed example models.
+Use the mphapplicationlibraries function at the command line to start a UI for viewing the Application Libraries.

 If you have installed the COMSOL apps in the MATLAB Apps ribbon, click the COMSOL Application Libraries icon (a).